 The study was preceded by internalization of the Terms of Reference and formulation of appropriate data collection tools.
-It assessed each of the activities of the project covering physical, biological, socioeconomic (including occupation health and safety); and socio-cultural environment as detailed herein.
+It assessed each of the activities of the project covering physical, biological, socio-economic (including occupation health and safety); and socio-cultural environment as detailed herein.
 It determined and listed potential direct and indirect environmental impacts for each of the planned activities; evaluated and recommended mitigation measures for negative/adverse impacts.
-The methodology used included; Literature review, Stakeholder consultations, key stakeholders' investigations/engagements, survey of social economic activities, Water resources assessment, Biodiversity studies on flora and fauna, Baseline noise assessment, Mapping and photography, Visual observations, Impact screening, Impact assessment, evaluation and analysis.
+The methodology used included;

+Literature review, Stakeholder consultations, Water resources assessment, Biodiversity studies on flora and fauna, Baseline noise assessment, Mapping and photography, Visual observations, Impact screening, Impact assessment, evaluation and analysis.